QuantEcon/lecture-source-py/source/rst/lqcontrol.rst

 Based on this logic, we can

-#. solve ``lq_retired`` by the usual backward induction procedure, iterating back to the start of retirement
+#. solve ``lq_retired`` by the usual backward induction procedure, iterating back to the start of retirement.

-#. take the start-of-retirement value function generated by this process, and use it as  the terminal condition :math:`R_f` to feed into the ``lq_working`` specification
+#. take the start-of-retirement value function generated by this process, and use it as  the terminal condition :math:`R_f` to feed into the ``lq_working`` specification.

-#. solve ``lq_working`` by backward induction from this choice of :math:`R_f`, iterating back to the start of working life
+#. solve ``lq_working`` by backward induction from this choice of :math:`R_f`, iterating back to the start of working life.

 This process gives the entire life-time sequence of value functions and optimal policies.